 Our executive officers and trustees, as well as the current or future investment professionals of the Adviser, serve or may serve as officers, directors or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in our shareholders' interests.
 The investment professionals of the Adviser and/or New Mountain employees that provide services pursuant to the Investment Advisory Agreement may manage other funds which may from time to time have overlapping investment objectives with our own and, accordingly, may invest in, whether principally or secondarily, asset classes similar to those targeted by us.
 If this occurs, the Adviser may face conflicts of interest in allocating investment opportunities to us and such other funds.
-Although the investment professionals endeavor to allocate investment opportunities in a fair and equitable manner in accordance with the Adviser's policies and procedures, it is possible that we may not be given the opportunity to participate in certain investments made by the Adviser or persons affiliated with the Adviser or that certain of these investment funds may be favored over us.
-When these investment professionals identify an investment, they may be forced to choose which investment fund should make the investment.
+Although the investment professionals endeavor to allocate investment opportunities in a fair and equitable manner in accordance with the Adviser's policies and procedures, it is possible that we may not be given the opportunity to participate in certain investment, they may be forced to choose which investment funds should make the investment.